Philcoin (PHL) Price Hits $0.0039

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Philcoin launched on October 20th, 2021.
+Philcoin’s launch date was October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
+The official message board for Philcoin is www.reddit.com/user/philcoinofficial.
+Philcoin’s official website is philcoin.io.
 Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
-Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
-Philcoin’s official website is philcoin.io.

 [Telegram](https://t.me/philcoinphilanthropychat)[Medium](https://medium.com/@philcoin)[LinkedIn](https://www.linkedin.com/company/philcoin)”

-It is usually not currently possible to buy alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
-Investors seeking to acquire Philcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Philcoin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Philcoin directly using US dollars.
+Investors seeking to acquire Philcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Philcoin using one of the exchanges listed above.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.